MAS9

 Context

 In early 2025, I joined MAS9 as a Product Designer at the company's founding stage.
-As a martial arts school management platform, MAS9 required diverse and complex functionality to support school operations.
+As a martial arts school management platform, MAS9 required a wide range of functionality to support school operations.

 However, the existing system was developed with a ‘feature-first’ approach that neglected essential user workflows.
-As a result, school administrators had to manually manage core tasks such as collecting registration information and responding to daily inquiries outside the platform, creating fragmented workflows and excessive operational and cognitive workload.
+As a result, school administrators had to manually manage core tasks such as collecting registration information and responding to daily inquiries outside the platform, creating fragmented workflows and significant operational overhead.

 In early 2025, I joined MAS9 as a Product Designer at the company's founding stage.
 As a martial arts school management platform, the product required diverse and complex functionality to serve school operations effectively.